 To make homemade quinoa flour, just add ½ cup of dried quinoa to a blender and blend at high speed until the quinoa is powdered and resembles flour.
 There might still be a few whole pieces of chunks of quinoa left after blending.
 This is totally okay and actually adds a bit of crunch to the dish!

 For reference, I like to buy my quinoa in bulk from Costco as I've found this is where I can get the best bang for my buck.
 I included a link to the quinoa I buy, but I can assure you it's much more affordable to buy at the store.

 After that, it's all about the seasoning!

 All you need to do is mix in salt, pepper, garlic powder, and Italian seasoning to give this quinoa flour flavor.
-I personally add 1 tsp of salt, but definitely add more or less depending on your preferences and tolerance to salt.
+I personally add 1 teaspoon of salt, but definitely add more or less depending on your preferences and tolerance to salt.
 If you can't find Italian seasoning at the grocery store, you can also follow this Italian seasoning recipe to make it homemade!

 Next, dip the tofu in melted coconut oil & quinoa flour

 Once the tofu is prepped and the quinoa flour is made, it's time to get out tofu ready to be baked!

 Very lightly dip the tofu in a shallow bowl filled with coconut oil and remove.
 Let any excess coconut oil drip off the tofu and back into the bowl.
 Then, take the coconut-oil coated tofu and add it to the dish containing the quinoa flour.